 Step 1: Plan the stages

-Before generating anything, sketch out your stages on paper.
-A good 10-stage obby usually has a difficulty curve like:
+Before generating anything, sketch out your stages.
+A good 10-stage obby has a difficulty curve like:

 - Tutorial — basic jumps